 Qualifying families will be connected to our CHERISH™ program during their intake evaluation.
-To schedule an appointment, please contact Morgan Miller, Referral Coordinator, at email@example.com or call 206-325-8477.
+To schedule an appointment, please contact Colette Jobs, Referral Coordinator, at email@example.com or call 206-325-8477.

 “Children who are removed from their homes and placed into foster care due to abuse, neglect or abandonment, almost by definition have special needs.” -State Early Childhood Policy Technical Assistance Network, June 2003